Nick-Dillon-Mansfield/NC-News-Front/nc-news-front/README.md

 1. As a user, I should be able to view a list of all articles - DONE
 2. As a user, I should be able to view a list of all articles on a specific topic. - DONE
-3. As a user, I should be able to view an individual article.
+3. As a user, I should be able to view an individual article. - DONE
 4. As a user, I should be able to view an individual article's comments.
 5. As a user, I should be able to sort articles by:
     - date created